almamedia/gatling-fargate/README.md

 # gatling-fargate
-Run Gatling load testing tool as a task in Fargate
+Run Gatling load testing tool as a task in Fargate.

+Work In Progress, not much to see here yet!